NikEnotos/SDNS-ProxyServer/README.md

 Additionally, it can optionally check requested domains against VirusTotal and/or IsMalicious APIs to block access to known malicious or suspicious sites *before* resolving them.

+   `Don't forget to star ⭐ this repository `

 ## ✨ Key Features

 * **🔒 DNS-over-HTTPS (DoH) Forwarding:** Converts standard DNS requests (UDP/TCP) into secure DoH requests.